zahiruldu/global.hackathon/Teams/PumpedDevs/ABOUT.md

 All of the themes given are really interesting.
 We're still thinking which will fit our skills.

-:sweet_potato: Sorry for the long post
+I know this page is a bit long so here's a sweet potato. :sweet_potato: Sorry for the long post